Jozef Barunik

 Full list of publications available here

-preprint draft (Oct 2021)
+preprint (Oct 2025)

-preprint draft (April 2021)
+preprint draft (Feb 2024)

-Currency Network Risk (with M.Babiak)
+Volatility Shocks and Currency Returns (with M.Babiak)

 The video below illustrates the short-term currency network during the Global Financial Crisis.
 If the video does not play properly, feel free to watch it here.